 You should start journaling because, as the saying goes, it can be hard to see the forest for the trees.
 When we’re busy, we’re consumed by our daily tasks and it’s easy to lose sight of what’s important.

 Journaling helps combat this short-sightedness by encouraging us to step back and consider the big picture.

-Think of it like carrying out a research project about yourself; you’re observing your actions and your feelings so you can get to know yourself better.
+Think of it like carrying out a research project; you’re observing your actions and your feelings so you can get to know yourself better.
 Ultimately, this self-awareness is the key to getting off the treadmill and living an intentional, meaningful life.